Tropical Black Bean and Pineapple Tostadas (Vegan)

 Suggested Pairings

-Ready for a vacation?
-These fresh, mostly-raw, and delightfully unique pineapple tostadas will take you to a tropical island!
-A very thin slice of pineapple replaces the classic tortilla for a juicier, more flavorful, and more nourishing remake of the classic.
+These tropical black bean and pineapple tostadas are a beach vacation on a plate.
+A very thin slice of pineapple replaces the usual tortilla for a juicier, more flavorful, and more nourishing remake of the classic.

 Author: